Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Experimental Details

 We use \textit{ChannelNet} \cite{palazzo2020decoding} for the EEG encoder, modifying the final linear layer to produce 512-dimensional embeddings to match the output of the CLIP vision encoder (\textit{openai/clip-vit-base-patch32}).
 The EEG encoder is trained with a batch size of 16 for 100 epochs, using the AdamW optimizer and a learning rate of $1e^{-4}$.
 For fine-tuning the LLM, we use a similar setup: a batch size of 16, training for 5 epochs per stage, and employing gradient accumulation and checkpointing.
 The learning rate for the LLM fine-tuning is kept at $2e^{-5}$.
 All implementations are carried out using \textit{PyTorch} and Huggingface's \textit{transformers} library.

-We evaluate three LLMs: LLaMa-v3 (\textit{meta-llama/Meta-Llama-3-8B-Instruct}), Mistral-v03 (\textit{mistralai/Mistral-7B-Instruct-v0.3}), and Qwen2.57B (\textit{Qwen/Qwen2.5-7B-Instruct}), selected for their efficiency on consumer-grade GPUs like the NVIDIA RTX 3090.
+We evaluate three LLMs: \textsc{LLaMA-v3} (\textit{meta-llama/Meta-Llama-3-8B-Instruct}), \textsc{Mistral-v0.3} (\textit{mistralai/Mistral-7B-Instruct-v0.3}), and \textsc{Qwen2.5-7B} (\textit{Qwen/Qwen2.5-7B-Instruct}), selected for their efficiency on consumer-grade GPUs such as the NVIDIA RTX 4060Ti.
 The multimodal embedding $H_{mm}$ is projected to match the token embedding dimensions required by each LLM.
-All models are permissively licensed for academic research, and training takes approximately 7 GPU hours per LLM training cycle.
+All models are permissively licensed for academic research, and training takes approximately 8 GPU hours per LLM training cycle.
 During inference, we use a batch size of 1, with generation parameters such as \texttt{top\_k}, \texttt{top\_p}, and temperature set to their default values for each LLM.

-To demonstrate the effectiveness of our approach, we compare it against the following baselines: (a) \textbf{$ONLY\_OBJ$}: where LLMs generate a description based solely on the predicted object without any additional input (e.g., if the object is "car," the LLM generates a description of the word "car" following the prompt in Section 4.2); (b) \textbf{$ONLY\_OBJ+RAND\_EMB$}: where we pass a random embedding alongside the predicted object labels to the LLMs; (c) \textbf{$NO\_STAGE2$}: where the priming step described in Section \ref{sec:method} is skipped; and (d) \textbf{$ONLY\_EEG$}: where only the EEG embeddings from Stage 1 are used as input, ignoring the object labels.
+To demonstrate the effectiveness of our approach, we compare it against the following baselines: (a) \textbf{$\mathrm{ONLY\_OBJ}$}: where LLMs generate a description based solely on the predicted object without any additional input (e.g., if the object is "car," the LLM generates a description of the word "car" following the prompt in Section 4.2); (b) \textbf{$\mathrm{ONLY\_OBJ+RAND\_EMB}$}: where we pass a random embedding alongside the predicted object labels to the LLMs; (c) \textbf{$\mathrm{NO\_STAGE2}$}: where the priming step described in Section \ref{sec:method} is skipped; and (d) \textbf{$\mathrm{ONLY\_EEG}$}: where only the EEG embeddings from Stage 1 are used as input, ignoring the object labels.
 Our proposed Thought2Text solution, which incorporates all stages and all inputs, is labeled \textbf{ALL} in the experiments.

-\subsection{Evaluation:}
+\subsection{Evaluation}

 We use standard NLG metrics such as BLEU, METEOR, ROUGE \cite{sharma2017nlgeval}, and BERTScore \cite{zhang2019bertscore}.
-Additionally, we assess generation quality using GPT-4, following \cite{liu2024visual}.GPT-4 measures two aspects: \textit{fluency}, for grammar , and \textit{adequacy}, for accuracy in conveying meaning, both rated on a scale of 1-5, with 5 denoting highest quality.
+Furthermore, we assess the quality of the generation using GPT-4, following \cite{liu2024visual}.GPT-4 measures two aspects: \textit{fluency}, for grammar , and \textit{adequacy}, for accuracy in conveying meaning, both rated on a scale of 1-5, with 5 denoting the highest quality.